kjs452/KennysOpenDSKY/README.md

 + **ncurses** - this is a library for drawing simple text based user interfaces.
 It is widely available, and comes installed by default on most linux distros.

-+ **sigalarm** - this is capability of most unixes.
++ **sigaction()** - this is capability of most unixes.
 It is included on all linux operating systems.
 Special porting may be needed for Windows or Macos.
+It is used to implement the 100ms timer.

++ **getrandom()** - this is a library function provdided by linux.
+It use used to provide random numbers to the code for blinking the **Uplink Acty** and **Comp Acty** lights.

++ **python3** - this is needed to run `assembler.py`.
+The assembler is a simple text only python program which should with most python installations.

 ## Compiling for Arduino Nano